What is the Schedule 13D Filing?

-In this section, the beneficiary indicates the objective of the transaction.
-This part of the schedule allows investors to see whether the upcoming transaction is an acquisition, takeover, or the beneficiary simply believes that the company’s shares are undervalued.
+Here, the shareholder indicates the objective of the transaction.
+The section allows investors to see whether the upcoming transaction is an acquisition, takeover, or if the shareholder simply believes that the company’s shares are undervalued.

-An express overview of the purpose of the transaction, this notes the number of acquired shares, and the ownership percentage it represents.
+An express overview of the purpose of the transaction, the section notes the number of acquired shares, and the ownership percentage it represents.

 6. Contracts, Arrangements, Understandings or Relationships with Respect to the Securities of the Issuer

-In this part of the schedule, the beneficiary must disclose any agreements or relationships that they have with any person related to the company.
+In this part of the schedule, the buyer must disclose any agreements or relationships that they have with any person related to the company.

 Contains any exhibits to be filed with the schedule.
 One example would be a letter to management, in the event of a hostile takeover.